 Want to buy Indigenous artworks?

 Thinking of taking a souvenir home with you?
 Spend some time making sure you ethically purchase Indigenous artworks.
 The Indigenous Art Code has information on how to do this.
 In Melbourne, there are several reputable galleries to purchase from.
-Don’t buy anything from the souvenir shops along Swanston Street – that stuff is more than likely made in China and not by a First Nations artist.
+Don’t buy anything from the souvenir shops along Swanston Street.
+That stuff is more than likely made in China and not by a First Nations artist.

-10. Bangarra Dance Theatre
+11. Bangarra Dance Theatre

 While not Melbourne based, if you’re lucky you might be able to catch a stunning performance by Bangarra when you visit Melbourne.